DDMAL/rodan-client/website/_installation/index.md

 Next, we need make small edits to each.

 ##### `configuration.json`
-At a minimum, we need to set the URL of the Rodan server and the authentication type.
+At a minimum, we need tell Rodan Client where the Rodan server is and how to connect to it.

-* `SERVER_URL`: This is the endpoint of the Rodan server you want the client to interact with.
-For example, if the server was at IP 123.456.789.1 on port 8080, you would set `"SERVER_URL": "http://123.456.789.1:8080"`.
+* `SERVER_HOST`: This is the host name of the Rodan server you want the client to interact with.
+For example, if the server was at IP 123.456.789.1, you would set `"SERVER_HOST": "123.456.789.1"`.

+* `SERVER_PORT`: This is the port for connecting to the Rodan server.

+* `SERVER_HTTPS`: The client will connect to the server using HTTPS iff `SERVER_HTTPS` is `true`.
+Else, HTTP will be used (not recommended).

 * `SERVER_AUTHENTICATION_TYPE`: This tells the client which authentication type to use - token or session.
 Token is recommended, but it depends on the Rodan server.
 For example, if the server uses token authentication, you would set `"SERVER_AUTHENTICATION_TYPE": "token"`.

-For a full description of configuration options, please go [here](Configuration).

 _Note: The `WORKFLOWBUILDERGUI` settings in `configuration.json` are the settings for the Workflow Builder GUI plugin.
 This plugin is discussed below._

 ##### `js/Plugins.js`
 Rodan Client comes with a plugin that allows a user to create and edit Workflows via a GUI, the Workflow Builder GUI. `js/Plugins.js` lets Rodan Client know what plugins exist and where the are located.
 For a standard Rodan Client install, no modifications need to be made to `js/Plugins.js`.
 However, if you wish to add plugins in the future, this file will have to be modified.

-_Note: Information on developing and adding plugins can be found [here](Plugins)._

 ### 7. Deploy
 Rodan Client uses [Gulp](http://gulpjs.com/) to manage deployment, both for development and production.
 How Rodan Client can be deployed is defined in `gulpfile.js`.
 Just like jspm, Gulp was installed as a development dependency, so its binary is located in `node_modules/.bin'.